FRC2240/SwerveProject1771/README.md

-**Welcome to Team 1771's (North Gwinnett Robotics) GitHub repo containing code for their Black Widow 2021 Infinite Recharge robot**
+**Welcome to Team 1771's (North Gwinnett Robotics) GitHub repo containing code for their 2022 Rapid React robot**

 *Please follow this style while editing code:*
 -  If classes are only used once, try making them namespaces